jdtsmith/indent-bars/README.md

 - **I turned on treesitter support but nothing happened**: <br>You need to configure `indent-bars-treesit-scope` (and possibly `wrap`) for your language(s) of interest.
 [More info](#configuring-tree-sitter).
 - **How can I change the style of the out-of-scope bars?**: <br>Using an [alternate set](#tree-sitter-alternate-styling-variables) of `ts-` customizations.
 - **What if I want out-of-scope text to have the default style, and in-scope text to be special?** You want to set `indent-bars-ts-styling-scope` to `'in-scope`.
+- **My treesitter scope makes no sense** A common mistake is adding too many node types for your language to the `indent-bars-treesit-scope` variable.
+Start small, with thing you _know_ you want (function, method, class, etc.).

 # Install/config